Medically reviewed by Drugs.com. Last updated on Nov 23, 2018.

 Oral: Store at 20°C to 25°C (68°F to 77°F); protect from humidity.

 Antacids: May diminish the therapeutic effect of Bisacodyl.
 Antacids may cause the delayed-release bisacodyl tablets to release drug prior to reaching the large intestine.
 Gastric irritation and/or cramps may occur.
 Consider therapy modification

-<1% (Limited to important or life-threatening): Abdominal cramps (mild), electrolyte disturbance (metabolic acidosis or alkalosis, hypocalcemia), nausea, rectal irritation (burning), vertigo, vomiting
+<1%: Abdominal cramps (mild), electrolyte disturbance (metabolic acidosis or alkalosis, hypocalcemia), nausea, rectal irritation (burning), vertigo, vomiting

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience abdominal pain, abdominal cramps, or rectal burning (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.

 Intended Use and Disclaimer: Should not be printed and given to patients.
 This information is intended to serve as a concise initial reference for health care professionals to use when discussing medications with a patient.
 You must ultimately rely on your own discretion, experience, and judgment in diagnosing, treating, and advising patients.